Holmes Township, Mackinac County, Michigan

-1827 Bounds
+1827 bounds

 Holmes Township was created with the following legal description:

 Commencing at the intersection of the Cheboigun river, with the parallel of north latitude 44 degrees 30 minutes, and running west along said parallel, until it strikes Lake Michigan, thence due north until it intersects the parallel of north latitude 46 degrees, thence east along said parallel until it would intersect a line due north from the place of beginning.

-Interpreting this description today is problematic because there is no apparent intersection between the headwaters of the Cheboygan River and the line of 44.5 degrees north latitude.
-This leaves the eastern bound indeterminate.
+Interpreting this description today is problematic because there is no intersection between the headwaters of the Cheboygan River and the line of 44.5 degrees north latitude.
+Better maps of northern Michigan rivers were available by 1836, but this discrepancy leaves the original eastern bound of Holmes indeterminate.

-1842 Name Change
+1842 name change

 Holmes Township was renamed to Mackinac Township on February 16, 1842.

 The name change was reversed back to Holmes Township on March 9, 1843.
 This was enacted the same day as the division of the Upper Peninsula.
 The county of Michilimackinac was notably confined to the Upper Peninsula at that time.

-1873 Map
+1873 map

 By 1873, Holmes Township was reduced to the portion of Mackinac County east of St. Ignace.

-1894 Bounds
+1894 bounds

 By 1894, Holmes Township was about the size of a survey township in the Upper Peninsula, with Bois Blanc Island, Mackinac Island, Round Island, and St. Martins Island.